schottkey7/coding-exercises/hashtags-flask/README.md

 ## About

-This is a simple web app that generates reports of most commonly occurring words (top 10) in individual documents or over a selection of them.
-The data is stored in a local sqlite database called "hashtags.db".
+This is a simple web app that generates reports for most commonly occurring words (top 10) in individual documents or over a selection of them.
+The data is stored in a local sqlite database "hashtags.db".
 The sqlite database has limitations and performance suffers with large files.

 To process more local files, please place them in the `/documents` folder and they will appear in the drop-down upon refresh.
 Currently only supports local .txt files.